The Learning Centre:

 Step one: don’t panic.

 Educators Financial Group has been getting numerous calls from clients, all wanting answers as to how the latest chapter in the Greek economic saga will impact their own investments.
 The first piece of advice we give to them: please don’t panic.
-“I always tell my clients to take the emotion out of investing,” says Educators’ Certified Financial Planner professional Corrinne Mallender.
+“I always tell my clients to take the emotion out of investing,” says Educators’ Certified Financial Planner professional Marian Ollila.
 “We always see volatility in equity markets.
 That’s why it’s important to determine how much volatility you’re comfortable with before a big drop.”

 Step two: stay the course.